cotes2020/jekyll-theme-chirpy/_posts/2021-10-24-gravity-time-reversal.md

 ### Initial conditions

-In GR, the initial conditions required to predict the evolution of a dynamic metric are the initial values $$g_{\mu \nu}$$ and its first derivatives, $$\partial_\rho g_{\mu \nu}$$ .
+In GR, the initial conditions required to predict the evolution of a dynamic metric are the initial values $$g_{\mu \nu}$$ and its first derivatives, $$\partial_\rho g_{\mu \nu}$$.
 From the previous subsection, we know that the spacetimelike part of the metric is reversed under time reversal.
 This is a key difference from the Newtonian case, where initial positions had remained invariant.

 Naturally, the first derivatives of the metric change too, along with a sign inversion for the time derivative.

 ### Newtonian limit

 Newtonian gravity, in the framework of GR, is a weak-field, spherically symmetric vacuum solution.
 A characteristic of spherical symmetry is that it is described by orthogonal coordinate systems.
-This sets the off-diagonal, or spacetimelike components $$g_{i0}$$ of the metric tensor to $$0$$ .
+This sets the off-diagonal, or spacetimelike components $$g_{i0}$$ of the metric tensor to $$0$$.

 Under time reversal, the spacetimelike components of the metric tensor switch signs as we have seen.
 But since they are zero now, they remain invariant.
 This explains why a Newtonian gravitational field remains exactly the same even if time is reversed.